PSY 397 – Learning Assistant

 - Prepare for professional responsibilities of a teaching/training nature.
 Attend a minimum of two pedagogical workshops offered by the Psychology Department, other TCNJ agencies, or off-campus organizations.

 In this upper-level course, the student takes on a very different role of working side-by-side with the faculty sponsor to ensure the best delivery of course material to each member of the class.
 Much of the learning is hands-on usually beginning with initial instruction by the faculty member and ongoing appraisal and feedback.
 For example, if one duty is to provide comments on initial drafts of student papers, the faculty member would review with the intern a scoring protocol/rubric or list of items to be checked (i.e., reference list, use of a pre-determined number of sources, adherence to a specific writing style, proper use of introductory and concluding paragraphs, grammar, spelling, and typing format).
-The intern would make their comments in pencil which would be reviewed and modified by the faculty sponsor.
+The learning assistant would make their comments in pencil which would be reviewed and modified by the faculty sponsor.
 The faculty sponsor would then provide feedback to the intern on their comments.
 The student in the class has the benefit of having two people read and provide insight on their paper.

 Psychological Knowledge – feedback to students, running class exercises, development of enhancement